peterfairfield/anaxis/p/ava.md

 ## Ymil

 She isn’t as keyed into the who and what of the [Ymil](/f/ymil.md), Society and BRC are up to, but she does know signals intelligence, and uses it to talk to [Fred](/p/fred.md), with something she believes is the Moon Child.
 His dreams have been getting more and more worrisome for her, such that she’s considering a trip out to the island to find out what is going on.
+Her master of intelligence, [Musshuhu](/p/mushussu.md)

 ## Finders